blrobin2/blrobin2.github.io/_posts/2023-06-10-teenagers-from-outer-space.md

 letterboxd_url: https://boxd.it/4m69IX
 mst3k: true
 rifftrax: false
-category: movie_review
+category: movie-review
 ---

 The lobster being held in front of the camera to look like a giant monster is an all-timer — just incredible

 “Good night, sweet crustacean”